Here's How the Google Speed Update Will Impact Your Site (& Google Ads Account)

 - Be trustworthy - Provide social proof and accolades (below your CTA and form fill/product) to promote your business’s competency.
 Make it clear what you do and what you’re offering.

 - Make navigation simple - Ensure that prospects acna get around your page with ease.
 Avoid pop ups and don’t bury your CTA/form/product information.
 This is particularly important for mobile landing pages, where real estate is limited.

 - Decrease load time - Consider using AMP pages or ensure, through whatever means, that your landing pages load quickly on all devices/browsers.

 - Make your website faster - In a similar vein, test your website’s Page Speed to ensure everything’s kosher in Google’s eyes.

 Those last two (three, really) are all tied to load time in some way, which means they could be impacted by Google’s Speed Update.
 If you’re not trying to spend more on clicks come Mid-July, here’s how you can dig into your account’s landing page experience at the keyword level.

-First, log into your AdWords account and select the “Keywords” option in the bar to your left.
+First, log into your Google Ads account and select the “Keywords” option in the bar to your left.